 External Reference & Imported Image Files

 All drawing floor plans shall be set up for shared use with external reference files (xrefs).
 Xrefs must be inserted into sheet files as an attachment or overlay using relative path method in lieu of the full path method.
-Relative path allows drawings to be moved from file to file and still maintain their xref links.
-Full path (absolute) xref’s are not allowed and should not be used.
+Relative path allows drawings to be moved between subdirectories and still maintain their xref links.
+Full path (absolute) xref’s are not allowed.
 UNL FPC encourages that any imported image files such as JPG’s, Tiff’s, BMP’s, PDF’s, etc. used within a CAD drawing also be imported in the same manner and with the same requirements as drawing xrefs.

 The base point for all drawing floor plans shall be set in model space at 0,0,0 reference point.
 Likewise, all drawing floor plan xrefs inserted into a drawing shall be set in model space at 0,0,0 reference point.
 This helps to provide for a consistent insertion placement point from file to file.